LoopKit/loopdocs/docs/loop-3/displays_v3.md

 ### Event History, Reservoir and Non-Pump Insulin

 Clicking on either the Active Insulin or Insulin Delivery charts will open your Insulin Delivery history.
 The top of the screen will display the current IOB and the total insulin delivered for the day since midnight (or since the time the loop became active if you started Loop after midnight).
-There are three tabs than be viewed with Event History shown by default:
+There are three tabs that can be viewed, with Event History shown by default:

 ![figure showing event history, reservoir and non-pump insulin tabs](img/loop-3-insulin-detail.svg){width="250"}
 {align="center"}